-At the conclusion of the STaRR program, there will be an opportunity to submit an application for a limited number of Western Alliance STaRR Emerging Researcher grants worth up to \$5,000.
+Approximately 6 months after the STaRR program, there will be an opportunity to submit an application for a limited number of Western Alliance STaRR Emerging Researcher grants worth up to \$5,000 and STaRRships (translation grants and support) worth up to \$15,000.
 Key criteria for all Western Alliance funded research includes translation focus, relevance to rural/regional Western Victoria, collaboration, and consumer and community involvement.
 More information about the STaRR Emerging Researcher grant round is made available toward the end of the training program.